mlcommons/algorithmic-efficiency/RULES.md

     label_batch: Union[Tuple[Tensor, Tensor], Tensor],
     logits_batch: Union[Tuple[Tensor, Tensor], Tensor],
     mask_batch: Optional[Tensor] = None,
-    label_smoothing: float = 0.0) -> 1d array of losses per example  # differentiable
+    label_smoothing: float = 0.0) -> Tuple[Tensor, Tensor]  # differentiable
 ```

 - Unlike in the [Model Track](#model-track), we will specify the loss function name in order to let training algorithms depend on the loss function.
 It will be one of {**mean squared error**, **cross-entropy**, **CTC**, or **L1 reconstruction error**}.
   - The optimizer must work with all values of the enum, which will be provided via a property on the workload object that is provided to all submissions functions.
 - The loss function does **not** include regularization.
-Instead, regularization can be added by the submissions in the `update_variables` function.
+Instead, regularization can be added by the submissions in the `update_params` function.
+- The loss function returns a tuple (correct scalar average loss, 1-d array of per-example losses).

 ##### Submission functions